Categories

-Some Etsy sellers look down on print on demand because they don’t think of it as “handmade.”
-And while it’s true, you won’t be shaping your own coffee mugs from clay or stitching in your unique t-shirt designs by hand, you will be offering uniquely made products from your own creative ingenuity.
-And to do it right, it takes an artist.
+While you may not be molding your own mugs from a lump of clay or hand-stitching your unique t-shirt designs, what you offer is a product of your unique creative flair and artistic sensibility.
+And to do this right, it takes an artist.
 Someone with an eye for graphic design or catchy one-liners.

-Because let’s face it, there’s enough recycled content out there on Amazon and Facebook Marketplace.
-And we can all agree that Etsy probably doesn’t need more “custom” t-shirts with the same stolen designs from the front page of Redbubble.
+Because, let’s face it, in a marketplace inundated with mass-produced goods, Etsy POD should, and can, stand out.
+After all, we can all agree that Etsy doesn’t need more “custom” t-shirts with the same stolen designs from the front page of Redbubble.

 Print on demand for Etsy is different.
 At least, it should be.
 Rather than stealing art from the far reaches of the internet, Etsy sellers create their own designs.
-They are passionate about their brand and their artwork.
-And a great way to turn your art into cold hard cash is by printing it on a t-shirt.
+For artists and designers passionate about their brand and artwork, printing it on various products is a great way to turn their hobby into cold hard cash.

 So, here’s what you should and shouldn’t do when it comes to print on demand for Etsy: